Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 - Instead, could offer prepaid packages where user purchases the right to perform certain number of model calls.
 - The app has to keep track of how many requests user has executed and will deny access if this exceeds the number of requests the user has paid for. ==Doing this in a secure offline way on untrusted hardware is not trivial and would be very useful feature for a TinyMLOps solution==

+##### D. Retraining and personalizing models

+Modern ML apps are not static anymore, they are updated continuously as new data has been observed.